akankshabharadwaj/DevOps_test/README.md

 # DevOps_test
-This repository we will use for DevOps class
+This repository we will use for our DevOps class of 2024